When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 From Tim Ferriss, to TED, the world is sitting up and taking notice of the power of Podcasting. @eofireClick To Tweet

 Now, of course, not all of us have the space in our marketing strategy to add podcasting.
 But there is another way to look at it.
 That is, many podcasters are looking for great talent to interview.
-So pitch yourself as a podcast guest and get in front of a podcaster’s audience which is aligned with your ideal client.
+So pitch yourself as a podcast guest.

-Being a guest on others’ podcasts is how I’ve used podcasting so far, which means the possibility of being discovered in iTunes and on a podcaster’s blog.
+Being a guest on others’ podcasts is how I’ve used podcasting so far, which means being discovered in iTunes and on a podcaster’s blog.

-Take a look at your ideal client and see whether podcasting is a good fit for your business and marketing strategy.
-Or, alternatively, pitch yourself as a guest.
-Ensure first that you listen to the podcast, find where the synergies between what they share and what you offer match and then email through a tailored pitch unique to them.
+Take a look at your ideal client and see whether podcasting is a good fit for your business.
+Or pitch yourself as a guest.
+Ensure that you listen to the podcast, find where the synergies between what they share and what you offer match and then email through a tailored pitch.

 Creating online content for the media

-This one really crosses over into everything we’ve been talking about, but you can create content FOR the media.
-Where once we wrote a press release and hoped and prayed a journalist would pick it up, today we can create videos, images and eye witness accounts the media will publish on their own digital platforms.
+This one really crosses over into everything we’ve been talking about with digital PR, but you can create content FOR the media.
+Where once we wrote a press release and hoped a journalist would pick it up, today we can create videos, images and eye witness accounts the media will publish on their own digital platforms.

-Some media are trying to create double the content for in-paper and online with half the staff.
+Some media are creating double the content for in-paper and online with half the staff.
 Journalists will love that you’ve created the content for them.
 It’s also a great way to leverage your content.

 There’s that word again!

-Similarly, last year when I was launching a master plan for a government organisation, we sent out the launch videos (which were basically high-end flythrough videos of what the city will look like in five years) to the media and all media outlets that we pitched posted that video to their websites and it even appeared on 3 nightly TV news programs.
+Similarly, last year when launching a master plan for a government organisation, we sent the media the launch videos (which were basically high-end flythrough videos of what the city will look like in five years) and all media outlets pitched posted that video to their websites and it appeared on 3 nightly TV news programs.
 This was masses of exposure for the project.

-So instead of pitching a dry old press release, I want you to put some more effort into creating a piece of content you can use for yourself but also deliver to the media to use on their online platforms.
-While for many media outlets their traditional audiences are decreasing in numbers, their online audiences are actually growing significantly.
+So instead of pitching a dry old press release, put some more effort into creating a piece of content you can use for yourself AND deliver to the media for their online platforms.
+While for many media outlets their traditional audiences are decreasing in numbers, their online audiences are growing significantly.
 So make the most of that.

 Make your next piece of content something the media can use on their online platforms.
 Revisit one of the above tips and then turn it into something you can use in your next pitch to a journalist.